 |Studies show reduced incidence of cancer, and Parkinson's and Alzheimer's diseases.||

 If you are gluten intolerant, or find consuming whole grains, the Mediterranean diet may help as you can replace these with more whole foods - vegetables, nuts etc.

 |Recommended foods are easily accessible.|

-OUR RECOMMENDATION: If grains agree with you – go for it!
-There are loads of recipes out there on the internet to get you going.
-Be sure to only go with good oils though – Coconut & Olive for the win!
+OUR RECOMMENDATION: If grains agree with you - go for it!
+There are loads of recipes out there on the internet to help get you started.

 |ABSOLUTELY NONE!||EVERYTHING!
 This diet is completely ridiculous, and the only reason it is included on the list is to implore you not to do it!
 Depriving your body of essential nutrition, starving your body (and your brain), and loading yourself with laxatives is never the right solution.
 Sure, there’ll be some dramatic weight loss, but we can almost guarantee you’ll stack it back on the minute it’s over - likely you’ll end up heavier than when you started!|

 OUR RECOMMENDATION: There is no magic pill for health and weight loss - stop looking for one!
 If you’re keen for a body detox, there are some great ‘juice fasts’ out there that allow your body to refresh & recharge, while ensuring that it is still being supplied with essential nutrients for survival.
 We suggest checking out the documentary Fat, Sick & Nearly Dead (available on netflix) which will give you a load of information, and online resources, to make the best decision for yourself.